dgraph-io/dgraph-lambda/Readme.md

 Dgraph lambdas can be launched as a custom environment for fission.
 I'll update the notes as we go along, but here are the steps for development:
 * `docker build . --target fission -t lambda-fission`
 * `fission env create --name dg-lambda --image lambda-fission --version=2`
-* `fission function create --name hellolambda --env lambda --code script/script.js`
+* `fission function create --name hellolambda --env dg-lambda --code script/script.js`
 * `fission httptrigger create --url /graphql-worker --method POST --function hellolambda`

 If the script uploaded to fission starts with a comment followed by JSON, then you can override the DGRAPH_TOKEN environment variable.
 See fission.test.ts for how this looks